OSGeo/gdal/doc/source/development/building_from_source.rst

     The Python bindings are made of several modules (osgeo.gdal, osgeo.ogr, etc.) which link each against libgdal.
-Consequently, a static build of libgdal is not compatible of the bindings.
+Consequently, a static build of libgdal is not compatible with the bindings.

 Java bindings options
 +++++++++++++++++++++